When Your Order Arrives:

 IF YOU THINK IT IS TOO HOT when your plants arrive, plant them anyway.
 Some people think if their order arrives late in the spring or into the summer when the temperatures are already hot that it is too late to plant.
 This is incorrect.
 When dealing with bare root, dormant plants they can be planted in the heat of the summer.
 It is important to simply provide enough water to the newly set material.
 Do not allow newly set plants and trees to dry out after planting.
 Likewise, spring-blooming bulbs can be planted as usual, even if it's hot outside.

 DO NOT FERTILIZE any bare root items until the second year, which is when the feeding roots will be established.
 In addition, bare root items are too sensitive to be fertilized the first year.
 Fertilizing too soon could actually cause harm to the root system and possibly kill the plant.
 If you want to use something the first year, root stimulation could be used.

-FALL SHIPPING begins in August and goes through (at least) the end of October, depending on the weather.
+FALL SHIPPING begins in Late November and goes through (at least) the end of January, depending on the weather.
 The items we ship in the fall are dormant and can be planted until the ground is frozen.
 Unless you cannot physically dig a hole in the ground, the item can be planted.
 ALL plant material shipped in the fall can be planted as long as you can dig the hole no matter how cold it is outside.